somias/somias/README.md

 ### Hi there 👋

-🚀 Im a React Native (frontend) developer, With over one year of experience!
+🚀 Im a React Native (frontend) developer, With extensive 3 years of work experience as a Front-end developer.
+Working with React, and currently developing mobile apps using React Native + Typescript + GraphQL.
+I am passionate about functional programming and clean code with good patterns.

 **Stack**:
  - JavaScript